Oppedijk/Oppedijk.github.io/_drafts/Sentinel-Graph-Tutorial.md

 https://docs.microsoft.com/en-us/azure/azure-monitor/visualize/workbooks-graph-visualizations

 <!--more-->
+Start by creating a new Workbook in Azure Sentinel, and add a new query.
+The next step is to add some data

 ### example data
 The Graph needs a single table filled with Nodes and Links, we accomplish this with a union of these both tables.
 Be aware that the Column names might clash, so take care naming them